cgeo/cgeo.github.io/development.md

 ### Development activity
+\\
 <script type="text/javascript" src="http://www.openhub.net/p/585421/widgets/project_basic_stats.js"></script>

 ### Developer chat

-If you would like to contact the developers directly you can join or IRC channel [#cgeo on freenode.net](https://webchat.freenode.net/?channels=%23cgeo).
+If you would like to contact the developers directly you can join our IRC channel [#cgeo on freenode.net](https://webchat.freenode.net/?channels=%23cgeo).

 ### Status usage statistics